-If you love a certain kind of Girl Scout cookie but want to eat it all year round, try this fabulous knockoff recipe.
+If you love a certain kind of Girl Scout cookie, but want to eat it all year round, try this fabulous knockoff recipe for Skinny Mint Cookies.
+They are super easy to make and taste like the Girl Scout's treat, but they're bigger!
+(Who doesn't want a bigger cookie?)

-Get your kids to help make this recipe.
+If you're looking for a great no-bake activity to get your kids involved, this is a wonderful recipe to do so.
 It's very easy, there are no food safety issues, and it's a lot of fun to make.
 You may want to buy more Andes candies if the kids are going to help, to have extra for eating.

 - 2 cups semisweet chocolate chips